(I am reposting this 10-year-old piece because Mary, Nick's wonderful

 Once in my youth when a kid fell into a water-filled construction ditch and drowned and twice at fire scenes, I replied.

-"But never a child with a sucking chest wound," he said, referring to an unfortunate consequence of being hit with an M-16 rifle round that opens a massive hole in the chest and collapses the lungs.
+"But never a child with a sucking chest wound," he said, referring to the consequence of being hit with an M-16 rifle round that opens a massive hole in the chest and collapses the lungs.

 "No," I replied.